 “So much has happened over the past 10 years that has affected our personal and professional lives—the explosion of social media, the pandemic, the focus on diversity, equity and inclusion, the prevalence of remote work and the importance of company culture,” says CEO and Founder Heidi Parsont.
 “We can’t ignore these changes when we are looking to hire.
 The process and the people have changed.”

 1. Candidate communications

-In the past, email was the primary way TorchLight communicated with candidates.
+In the past, email was the primary way TorchLight communicated with staffing and recruiting candidates.
 Now, texting is often the preferred way to engage, and it typically gets a faster response.
 Surprisingly, calling candidates on the phone remains one of the primary channels we use.
 LinkedIn is also a major way Torchlight contacts people who are actively looking for work.
 There’s not one channel that fits all.